ios-dev-tools/awesome-ios-dev-tools/README.md

 * [LocalizeWiz](https://itunes.apple.com/app/localizewiz-continuous-app-localization/id1195713427?mt=12) - LocalizeWiz is a Mac app and platform that helps you to localize your Xcode projects automatically.
 It monitors strings files in your projects for changes, and updates them to match the locales you specify.
 There are different plans available, with more features and translations available for purchase.

+* [LocalizApp](https://apps.apple.com/us/app/localizapp/id6443473845) - Manage Localizable strings of your app with ease!
+Translate all the strings with one click!

 * [Lokalise](https://lokalise.co/) - Localise lets you upload your source files in any recognised language, and collaborate with your team to translate your app into multiple languages.
 Once translated, you can use the iOS framework to update your translations without having to submit your app for review.

 * [OneSky](http://www.oneskyapp.com/) - OneSky provides an online translation service for apps and websites.
 They offer a drop-in plugin that lets you update your in-app translations over-the-air, and also offer a Localisation Grader tool to give you an app description or app UI localization grade and suggestions of what languages to target next.